Guy1414/Vext/README.md

 ## Overview

-Vext is a statically typed, C-style programming language designed for performance, simplicity, and expressive syntax.
-It features **full expressions, deep function calls, constant folding**, and a custom virtual machine for execution.
+Vext is a programming language designed for performance, simplicity, and expressive syntax.
+It features full expressions, deep function calls, constant folding, and a custom virtual machine for execution.

-Vext is suitable for **learning compiler design**, experimenting with language features, or building small interpreted programs.

 ---